zX3no/Omnia/README.md

 Zig: This language is awful

-Odin: This languge is also awful
+Odin: This language is also awful

 Java: This language is awful

-Kotlin: Much better than Java, I think I'd enjoy writing android apps with this langauge.
+Kotlin: Much better than Java, I think I'd enjoy writing android apps with this language.

 Lua: TODO

-C#: Ehh, it's better than Java?
+C#: It's better than Java?

-Elixir: The only functional lanaguage that actually worked for me.
+Elixir: The only functional language that actually worked for me.
 Opened my mind to new ways of thinking about programming.

 Haskell: TODO